OPENEHIRA/OPENLINK/README.md

 - Accepts natural language commands in plain English
 - Parses them into structured JSON using an AI model (Groq / Llama 3.1)
 - Scores each parsed command with a confidence value so ambiguous input is flagged
-- Falls back to a regex-based parser when the AI is unavailable — the system keeps working offline
+- Falls back to a regex-based parser when the AI is unavailable — keeps working offline
+- Shows a real-time thinking state while the AI processes each command
 - Shows context-aware smart suggestions that update after every command
 - Stores up to 8 recent commands in persistent history with one-click replay